 The Base Boot Requirements (BBR) specification provides some boot recipes.
 These recipes accommodate the different standards and boot firmware implementations that are used by a broader range of operating systems and hypervisors.

 Initially, we are introducing four main bands of SystemReady – SR (ServerReady), ES (Embedded ServerReady), IR (IoTReady), and LS (LinuxBoot ServerReady).
 These bands are based on combinations or recipes from the BSA and BBR specifications.
 We define the bands in consultation with our partners.

-Additionally, there are two optional components, the Security option, and the Pre-silicon certification.
 All SystemReady bands are supported by a common Architectural Compliance Suite (ACS) that is modular.
 The ACS enables testing against different combinations of specifications that are required by a SystemReady band.

 The Arm SystemReady Requirements (SRS) specification describes the certification requirements for each of the Arm SystemReady bands.

 SystemReady IR and SystemReady LS are in development and will be available in the future.
 The main bands for SystemReady are:

 The following diagram shows the different SystemReady bands and the specifications associated with each band:

 Arm SystemReady pre-silicon compliance testing will be available for silicon partners; Arm is working closely with Synopsys and Cadence on developing it.
 For silicon SoC manufacturers, each production run of a chip is costly.
 Pre-silicon compliance testing tests chips before tape-out, to reduce cost and risk for our silicon partners.

 - Provides robust BSA coverage before tape-out

 - Prevents costly silicon respins and software workarounds